Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Method details and statistical considerations

-The QMM or MAMM approaches only make sense if the inferred variables are subsequently modeled in a rigorous statistical framework to estimate the (un)certainty of the estimates, be it prevalence counts or complex multivariate relationships between the variables.
-In a typical hypothesis-driven research scenario, this entails minimally accounting for possible confounding variables and interactions, repeated measures (not necessarily but very often applicable) and any repeated testing.
-None of these issues are exclusive to quantitative research, they just appear to be often ignored in qualitative designs.
+The QD and MAQD only make sense if the inferred variables are subsequently modeled within a statistical framework to estimate the uncertainty of the estimates, whether they involve prevalence counts or complex multivariate relationships between the variables.
+In a hypothesis-driven research scenario, this typically also entails accounting for possible confounding variables, interactions, and often enough, repeated measures.
+None of these issues are exclusive to quantitative research, yet unfortunately often ignored in qualitative designs.
+There are some approaches like qualitative comparative analysis that promise the evaluation of interactions, but only after significant reduction of data complexity \parencite{kane_mixed_2023}.

-There is not enough space to delve into each of these issues (and handbooks exist which do; cf. Introduction).
-The bottom line is, lack of control for these issues can easily lead to false, overestimated conclusions or even diametrically opposite results.
-One such example is Simpson's Paradox: if the underlying grouping or hierarchical structure of a dataset is not accounted for, estimates can quite literally reverse direction \parencite[see][]{kievit_simpsons_2013}.
-Again, this is not a problem of statistics but equally applicable to qualitative research, it is just inherently impossible to systematically control for the effects of repeated measures in the latter.

-Any quantitative claim (including in a mixed methods study) should be accompanied by an estimate of confidence or uncertainty and if possible, effect size.
-The majority of H\&SS works with samples, not populations (in the statistical sense) and the samples are often small.
-If claims are made about the population based on a sample, it is crucial to estimate the reliability or replicability of a claimed difference, association, tendency, prevalence, etc. The smaller the samples the more important that is, to avoid making claims based on what may just be sampling noise.
-Estimating effect size of e.g. difference, similarity, trend, correlation is simply impossible in qualitative designs.
-This is however important in quantitative modeling, to avoid making sweeping yet spurious claims based on quantification which may actually describe only a small portion of variance in a (typically complex) social or cultural system with many interacting variables.
-This is also the reason simple pairwise tests (Chi-squared, t-test) are often an insufficient modeling solution in H\&SS.
-More versatile models like multiple regression enable estimating the uncertainty of the main hypothesis while controlling for confounds, interactions, and in the mixed effects (multilevel) models case, repeated measures \parencite[cf.][]{gries_most_2015,clark_should_2015,winter_statistics_2020,mcelreath_statistical_2020}.
-This may not immediately look like an issue in some disciplines.
-Examples include those focused on specific cases where there is no intended extrapolation to the larger world, like micro-history or biographies.
-Then again, even historical data points about a single person are also a sample from the population of (often not fully known) data about their life.
+Estimating the effect size (though impossible in qualitative designs) of a difference, trend or association further helps to avoid making sweeping yet spurious claims based on an effect that may actually describe only a small portion of variance in a (typically complex) social or cultural system with many interacting variables.
+This also makes simple pairwise tests an often insufficient solution.
+More versatile models like multiple regression enable estimating the uncertainty of the main hypothesis while controlling for confounds, interactions, and in the mixed effects (multilevel) case, repeated measures \parencite[cf.][]{gries_most_2015,clark_should_2015,winter_statistics_2020,mcelreath_statistical_2020}.